GovTechSG/apex-complete-docs/sections/oauth/authz-token.md

 ## 1. Authorization Endpoint Request

-In your Client Application, you want to provide a button to sign the user in.
+In your Client application, you want to provide a button to sign the user in.
 When the user clicks this button, they are directed to the SingPass Sign-in page so they can authenticate and then authorize themselves.
 The next 2 steps will help you build the URL for this request.

 ## 2. Token Endpoint Request